Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 ### Materials

-* Your computer (a tablet will not be sufficient)
+* Your laptop computer (a tablet will not be sufficient)
 * Access to Blackboard. <a href="https://its.gmu.edu/knowledge-base/blackboard-instructional-technology-support-for-students/"> Need help with Blackboard?</a>
-* A Github Account (https://github.com/) [we will take care of this together in class]
+* A Github Account (https://github.com/) (we will take care of this together in class)
-* Your own dataset [ we will work on this together in the first week of class]
+* Your own dataset (we will work on this together in the first week of class)
-* COLA Computer Account [we will take care of this together during the first week of class]
+* GMU Computer Account.
+If you do not have an account on GMU's high performance computing system (Hopper or Argo) visit the [Office of Research Computing (ORC) website](https://orc.gmu.edu/new-user-information/) and click on "ORC Account Request Form")
 * There is no required book for this course.

 <!-- > ## Interacting using MS Teams